How to Make an Origami Christmas Card

 Attach the Tree to a Card

-Leave the tree as it is or make it more three dimensional by folding the right and left sections in the opposite directions.
+Glue the tree onto a blank folded card.
+You can leave the tree as it is or make it more three-dimensional by folding the right and left sections in opposite directions.

-You can also decorate the tree by drawing baubles and tinsel with pens or sticking other decorations on top!
+Optionally, you can also decorate the tree by drawing baubles and tinsel with pens or sticking other decorations on top.